jeffpar/lonedissent/_pages/transcripts/featured/brown1/gebhart-v-belton.md

-held to be invalid, our contention is that the fact that it is even more serious where the &quot;separate but equal&quot; doctrine is held to be valid, and where it is recognized that the State, upon a showing that any existing inequality relating to facilities and educational opportunities is capable of being corrected within a reasonable time, for a court to compel the immediate amalgamation of Negroes and whites in the same <a name="page19"></a>school, and then later, upon a showing of equalization, again separate the Negro children from the white school—a decree requiring the defendants to equalize the facilities within a reasonable time would give the plaintiffs relief as quickly as practicable, consistent with an orderly administration of the school system and a specific adjustment of inequalities where such inequalities have been found to exist in the past.
+held to be invalid, our contention is that the fact that it is even more serious where the &quot;separate but equal&quot; doctrine is held to be valid, and where it is recognized that the State, upon a showing that any existing inequality relating to facilities and educational opportunities is capable of being corrected within a reasonable time, for a court to compel the immediate amalgamation of Negroes and whites in the same school, and then later, upon a showing of equalization, again separate the Negro children from the white school—a decree requiring the defendants to equalize the facilities within a reasonable time would give the plaintiffs relief as quickly as practicable, consistent with an orderly administration of the school system and a specific adjustment of inequalities where such inequalities have been found to exist in the past.